hemantksingh/messup-learn/fundamentals/web and apis/Rendering Patterns.md

 React is not a fully developed web application framework - it is a **library for creating HTML** that can be used by applications or frameworks such as Next.js.
 Out of the box React doesn't focus on routing, API integration, data fetching and server side rendering, it largely relies on 3rd party libraries to accomplish this.
 Next.js is a [full-stack React framework](https://react.dev/learn/start-a-new-react-project) and adds all those features, plus it also provides:

-- Hybrid static (SSR), client (CSR) and server (SSR) rendering.
-Developers can decide at a per-page level to serve content using SSR, pre-render with SSG, or fetch data client-side, which allows for greater control over performance.
+- Hybrid static (SSG), client (CSR) and server (SSR) rendering.
+With the Pages Router developers decide at a per-page level to serve content using SSR, pre-render with SSG, or fetch data client-side.
+The App Router (Next.js 13, 2022) uses React Server Components: each component is server or client, and server output streams to the browser.
 - It also supports Incremental Static Regeneration (ISR), which automatically regenerates static content at runtime, combining the performance of SSG with the freshness of SSR.
 - This flexibility makes Next.js ideal for high-traffic and SEO-focused sites, where varying levels of content freshness are required.
-- Next.js supports **PWA features** natively, enabling offline caching and background sync with service workers.
-This is particularly useful for mobile-first applications that need to work offline or in low-connectivity areas.
+- Next.js has no built-in PWA support.
+Offline caching and installability need a web app manifest and a service worker, written by hand or generated with a library such as Serwist.

 ## Node.js